 - Balsawood or Basswood

 Note about wood: I used balsawood because that’s what I had on-hand.
 It’s a fragile wood that is easy to cut with the Cricut but will not withstand strong weather.
 To help the wood withstand the elements, I recommend sealing your finished pieces.
 The iron on vinyl will also help the wood hold up as well.

 You can use these instructions for any image you choose.
 I made a dragonfly garden pick, but you could make any kind of art design with these same steps.

 - Using your Cricut, cut a shape from balsawood then cut coordinating vinyl designs.
 Follow on-screen instructions to cut each layer.

 - Apply iron on vinyl to the wood, one layer at a time, just as you would with a multi-layered t-shirt design.

 - Glue a wood skewer to the back of your art.

 - Seal piece as necessary.

-Idea: You can also paint your garden art before you apply the iron on vinyl if you'd like.
+Idea: Paint your garden art before you apply the iron on vinyl if you’d like.